-The Si4362 is capable of generating an interrupt signal when certain events occur.
+The Si446x is capable of generating an interrupt signal when certain events occur.
 The chip notifies the microcontroller that an interrupt event has occurred by setting the nIRQ output pin LOW = 0.
 This interrupt signal will be generated when any one (or more) of the interrupt events (corresponding to the Interrupt Status bits) occur.
 The nIRQ pin will remain low until the microcontroller reads the Interrupt Status Registers.
 The nIRQ output signal will then be reset until the next change in status is detected.

 The interrupts sources are grouped into three groups: packet handler, chip status, and modem.
 The individual interrupts in these groups can be enabled/disabled in the interrupt property registers.
 An interrupt must be enabled for it to trigger an event on the nIRQ pin.
-The interrupt group and the individual interrupts must be enabled.
+The interrupt group must be enabled as well as the individual interrupts in API properties described in the API documentation.

 Once an interrupt event occurs and the nIRQ pin is low there are two ways to read and clear the interrupts.
-All of the interrupts may be read and cleared in the "GET_INT_STATUS" API command.
+All of the interrupts may be read and cleared in the "GET\INT\STATUS" API command.
 By default all interrupts will be cleared once read.
-If only specific interrupts want to be read in the fastest possible method the individual interrupt groups (Packet Handler, Chip Status, Modem) may be read and cleared by the "GET_MODEM_STATUS", "GET_PH_STATUS" (packet handler), and "GET_CHIP_STATUS" API commands.
+If only specific interrupts want to be read in the fastest possible method the individual interrupt groups (Packet Handler, Chip Status, Modem) may be read and cleared by the "GET\MODEM\STATUS", "GET\PH\STATUS" (packet handler), and "GET\CHIP\STATUS" API commands.